Monarchy of Belize: Origins

 In 1836, after the emancipation of Central America from Spanish rule, the British claimed the right to administer the region nowadays known as Belize.
 In 1862, the Settlement of Belize in the Bay of Honduras was declared a British colony called British Honduras, and the crown's representative was elevated to a lieutenant governor, subordinate to the governor of Jamaica.

-Under a new constitution, Britain granted British Honduras self-governance in 1964.
+Under a new constitution, the United Kingdom granted British Honduras self-governance in 1964.
 On 1 June 1973, British Honduras was officially renamed Belize.
-Independence from Britain was granted on 21 September 1981, following the signing of the Belize Independence Order in 1981 by Queen Elizabeth II, which made Belize a sovereign state and an independent constitutional monarchy.
+Independence from the United Kingdom was granted on 21 September 1981, following the signing of the Belize Independence Order in 1981 by Queen Elizabeth II, which made Belize a sovereign state and an independent constitutional monarchy.

 Prince Michael of Kent represented the Queen at the independence celebrations.
-In the capital, Belmopan, in the morning of 21 September, Prince Michael handed the instruments of independence to George Price, who became the prime minister of independent Belize.
-Minita Gordon, a sociologist, was appointed governor-general by the Queen the same day.
+In the capital, Belmopan, in the morning of 21 September, Prince Michael handed the instruments of independence to George Price, who became the prime minister of the newly independent country.
+Elmira Minita Gordon, a sociologist, was appointed governor-general of Belize by the Queen the same day, who upon assuming office became the first female governor-general in Commonwealth history.